 Harry Glorikian: I will tell my son because I’m sure he’ll be very excited to to if I told him that not calculus, but he’s not going to be happy when I say go to this other area, because I think he’d like to get out of it altogether.

 Eric Daimler: It’s easier than calculus.
 Yeah.

 Harry Glorikian: So, you know, it was great having you on the show.
-I feel like we could talk for another hour on all these different aspects.
+I feel like we could talk for another hour on all these different aspects of category theory.
 You know, I’m hoping that your company is truly successful and that you help us solve this interoperability problem, which is, I’ve been I’ve been talking about it forever.
 It seems like I feel like, you know, the last 15 or 20 years.
 And I still worry if we’re any closer to solving that problem, but I’m hopeful, and I wish you great success on the launch of your new book.
 It sounds exciting.
 I’m going to have to get myself a copy.

 Eric Daimler: Thank you very much.
 It’s been fun.
 It’s good to be with you.

 Harry Glorikian: That’s it for this week’s episode.